-Archaeological findings confirm the first use of henna as hair, finger and toe nail dye was 5,000 years ago on mummified remains in ancient Egypt in 3,400 BCE.
+Archaeological findings confirm the first evidence of henna as dye on hair, toes and fingertips was 5,000 years ago on mummified remains in ancient Egypt in 3,400 BCE.

-Texts 4,000 - 1,000 years old show the cultivation and trade of henna for use as dye, perfume and medicine had expanded throughout the Mediterranean Basin.
-From Egypt, henna first spread throughout the eastern Mediterranean: Arabia, Syria, Cyprus, the Levant and Babylon (16th century BCE-1st century BCE).
-Jewish traders then brought henna to North Africa, the southern Iberian peninsula and Palermo, Sicily.
+Documents show the cultivation and trade of henna for use as dye, perfume and medicine expanded from Egypt throughout the Mediterranean Basin.
+In the east: Arabia, Syria, Cyprus, the Levant and Babylon, and to the west: North Africa, Sicily, Morocco and Iberia.
+Beyond the Mediterranean henna trade also spread to Western, Southern Central and Southern Asia.

-Body art fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips in the Indian fashion are a modern creation - originating in the mid-20th century.
-Before this, Indian henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.
+Little-known fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips are a modern creation originating in the 20th century.
+Before this, henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.

-Fun bit of ironic trivia: My Sicilian ancestry comes from Termini Imerese in Palermo and Leonforte in Enna.
-As the oldest surviving city in Sicily, Enna was founded by the Sicani tribe sometime before 1,100 BCE.
-They called it Henna.
+Fun bit of nerdy trivia: The Sicilian side of my family is from Palermo and Enna.
+As the oldest surviving town in Sicily, Enna was founded by the Siculi tribe around 1,200 BCE, then called Henna.